Disposing of your household waste correctly

 For normal household waste:

-- If you live in a house or house that has been converted into flats, use your fortnightly kerbside collection for your black wheelie bin.
+- If you live in a house or house that has been converted into flats, use your fortnightly black wheelie bin for your household rubbish.

 - If you live in a flat, please use your communal waste bins.
 See here for further details.